ARAldhafeeri/mockify-docs/Edge.md

   - `status`: 200
   - `message`: "fetch was successful"
   - `headers`: regular headers
+  - CacheGet: function to get key from cache
+  - CacheSet: function to set key in cache

 Please review [Mongoose docs](https://mongoosejs.com/docs/models.html) for more information about mongoose models.